Spice Up Your Life with These 7 Southern Weekend Getaways

 For this weekend getaway list, we’ve put together ideas for quick trips that can be taken from Atlanta – a popular, big-city hub in Georgia, and the heart of the South.

-Being just a 4 hour drive from Atlanta, Savannah is the getaway that provides historical flair.
+Just a 4 hour drive from Atlanta, Savannah is the getaway that provides historical flair.
 Known for being “The Hostess City of the South”, the colonial architecture and large historic district dating back to 1773, along with some good old fashioned hospitality, will transport visitors back in time.

 The recommendation for tourists is to hit the streets on foot to get the feel of the vibrant downtown area and get first-hand views of the historical landmarks spread about.
 River Street makes for a great place to stroll, catch views of incoming ships and enjoy a number of cafes and restaurants.
 The 22 squares are also more green places to chill out and catch some fresh air, but if you can’t handle walking anymore then perhaps a ride on a carriage or trolley is in order.